ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 \(At this point, I thought pretty hard about moving to the West Coast.
 But then, unfortunately, thought better of myself.)

-I also joined a pretty decent indie-rock band and we traveled across the South and Midwest (25).
+I also joined a pretty decent indie-rock band for a few years and we toured across the South and Midwest (25).

 ![](/assets/images/IMG_2730.jpg "State Birdies")

 I moved in with a good friend at 26 and then worked up the courage to strike out into my own pad at around 27. (**_Editor's note:_** _I talk more about this period of living on my own in a future post._)

-And then at 28, I set off for parts unknown in the vast, wild wonderland of Kansas City.
-I've talked at length about those decisions already in the past.
-(Feel free to catch up [here](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).)
+And finally, at 28 I set off for the vast, wild wonderland of Kansas City.
+(I've talked at length about those decisions already in the past, so feel free to catch up [here](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).)

-So for better or worse, there it is.
+For better or worse, there it is.
 Roughly the first third of my life.

 Gone.
 Just like that.

 ---

 Life moves quick, my friends.
 But once you realize it's just your _perception_ of that time that is shifting so quickly, you can hack your hard-wiring a little to better cherish the moments you're in.
-Sometimes, I think what kicks the passing of time up a few clicks is our lack of acknowledgment that we're _living_ in it right now.
+Sometimes, I think what kicks the passing of time up a few clicks is our lack of acknowledgment that we're _living_ through it right now.

 That we're _actually allowed to live this gorgeously unique, little life of ours_ every day.